manwar/theweeklychallenge/content/blog/docker-secret.md

 <br>

-Add your user to the `Docker` group to avoid the need to use sudo on every `Docker` command:
+Add your user to the `docker` group to avoid the need to use sudo on every `docker` command:

 <br>